kompetenzbolzen/parquet/Readme.md

 #### `stats`

 Query user statistics and import them to the scoreboard.
+This work for both online and offline players, if they are in usercache.

 `/savedata stats PLAYER CRITERIA [import OBJECTIVE [MULTIPLIER]]`